SocialGouv/code-du-travail-numerique/packages/code-du-travail-frontend/src/lib/consent/README.md

 ## SEA Campaign Tracking

+SEA tracking is only enabled on specific pages (homepage, key contribution pages, information pages, tools, etc.) even when the user has consented.
+This ensures that tracking is limited to the most relevant pages for campaign measurement.

-When the user consents to SEA tracking, the following Google Tag Manager script is loaded:
+When the user consents to SEA tracking and is on an allowed page, the following Google Tag Manager script is loaded:

 ```html
 <!-- Google tag (gtag.js) -->